 Initially, one can use its trial version without any cost.
 After that one can purchase it

 It is another most popular tracking tool.
 It could be used to report and track defects.
-Although it is not limited to only tracking of defects but could be used to track other software development related things.
+However, it is not limited to only tracking defects but could be used to track other software development-related things.

 4. Lean Testing

 Lean testing could be used both on the web as well as mobile.
-It could be extended to the web browser by use extension.
+It could be extended to the web browser by use an extension.
 Hence with the use of the extension, the people could use it in the browser.
-Also, it has mobile support hence reporting and tracking of defects could do from mobile also.
+Also, it has mobile support; hence reporting, and tracking of defects could do from mobile also.
 Lean testing is quite easy to use.
-It does not require any installation of any type of software
+It does not require any installation of any type of software.

-- Reporting facility – Defect tracking tool must have a reporting facility which means a tester should be able to log a bug with all additional details such as its environment, severity, attachments, etc
+- Reporting facility – It must have a reporting facility which means a tester should be able to log a bug with all additional details such as its environment, severity, attachments, etc

-- Assigning – A defect tracking tool must-have a feature to assign the bug to the concerned person in order to fix it.
-The tester can also track it
+- Assigning – It must have a feature to assign the bug to the concerned person in order to fix it.
+The tester can also track it.

-- Providing unique id – Each bug reported using defect tracking tool must be automatically assigned a unique id.
-This unique id would be used further to track bug information etc
+- Providing unique id – Each bug reported using this must be automatically assigned a unique id.
+This unique id would be used further to track bug information etc.

 The above-mentioned features are basic features that any bug tracking tool should have.
-Although a defect tracking tool might provide some additional features also.
-But the above-mentioned features are necessary for tracking of bugs
+However, this tool might provide some additional features also.
+But the above-mentioned features are necessary for tracking of bugs.

 For software development, it is very much necessary that it is maintained.
-To maintain software it needs to be checked.
+To maintain software, it needs to be checked.
 Any defects found while testing needs to be reported and get it solved.
 To log and track those defects, a software tester needs a tool.
-These tools termed as defect tracking tools help to track defects.
+These tools, termed defect tracking tools, help to track defects.
 These tools help to maintain software and its document.